 As many Americans know, when you’re traveling by plane in the United States, you’re required to follow the 3-1-1 rule: “you’re allowed to bring a quart-sized bag of liquids, aerosols, gels, creams, and pastes through the checkpoint.
-These are limited to 3.4 ounces or less per item.” (https://www.tsa.gov/videos/travel-tips-3-1-1-liquids-rule)
+These are limited to 3.4 ounces or less per item.” (https://www.tsa.gov/videos/travel-tips-3-1-1-liquids-rule) Right now, in the age of COVID, you can also bring up to 12 ounces of hand sanitizer.

 Other countries follow similar guidelines, i.e., when flying in the U.K., “containers must hold no more than 100ml, containers must be in a single, transparent, resealable plastic bag, which holds no more than a litre and measures approximately 20xm x 20cm, and contents must fit comfortably inside the bag so it can be sealed.” (https://www.gov.uk/hand-luggage-restrictions/essential-medicines-and-medical-equipment) Similar restrictions are followed in Australia, Canada, the E.U., etc.